Welcome to Modyrvale Medical Centre

 Extended hours appointments - these are currently taking the form of telephone consultations for people who work and cannot attend during normal working hours.

 Phoning the Surgery – We are pleased to report we have recently upgraded our telephone system to provide additional incoming lines.
-When phoning the surgery for an appointment you will enter into a queuing system and be told your position in the queue as you wait for one of our reception staff to become free.
+Despite this the telephone lines remain very busy at peak times and we apologise that this can be very frustrating.
 Please note that if you are awaiting a phone call from the doctor it may display as "No Caller ID" on your phone.

 Repeat medication – there is no change to the process for ordering your repeat medication however it would be helpful if you advise the reception team of your preferred pharmacy so that we can arrange for your prescription to be sent directly to the pharmacy.
 Note that the online repeat prescription system is still in use and anyone registered for this service can continue to order medication in the normal manner.
 Note that due to the demand on local pharmacies it may take longer than normal for your prescription to be ready and we would advise you to allow 4-5 working days.